finanalyst/rakuast-rakudoc-render/README.md

 ```
 <span class="para" id="81696a6"></span>Some [naive wrapping and width modification](Wrapping) is possible using environment variables.

-<span class="para" id="880a886"></span>The file [rakudociem-ipsum.rakudoc](https://github.com/Raku/RakuDoc-GAMMA/blob/main/rakudociem-ipsum.rakudoc) is the file for testing RakuDoc v2 compliance.
-It can be obtained with:
+<span class="para" id="8769247"></span>The file [rakudociem-ipsum.rakudoc](https://github.com/Raku/RakuDoc-GAMMA/blob/main/rakudociem-ipsum.rakudoc) is the file for testing RakuDoc v2 compliance.
+An uptodate copy can be obtained with:

 ```